Noble is filled with 117 lakes perfect for fishing, paddling, and swimming.

 Favored Beaches

-Rentals including boats, kayaks, canoes, and paddle boats are available at Chain O’ Lakes State Park for use on 13 lakes, nine of which are connected by navigable channels.
+Watercraft rentals including boats, kayaks, canoes, and paddle boats are available at Chain O’ Lakes State Park for use on 13 lakes, nine of which are connected by navigable channels.
 Boat Rental at the Chain is open from 8 AM to 8 PM seasonally.
-Boat Rental is located on Sand Lake right in the middle of the chain.
+Boat Rental is located on Sand Lake, right in the middle of the chain.
 Park on the top of the hill and take the short hike down to the rental building.
 Photo IDs are required to rent.

-Life jackets are available with all boat rentals, but you may also bring your own if preferable.
-Canoes, single kayaks, double kayaks, row boats, and paddle boats are all available, first-come, first served, with ample supplies.
+Life jackets are available with all boat rentals, but you may also bring your own if preferred.
+Canoes, single kayaks, double kayaks, row boats, and paddle boats are all available, first-come, first-served, with ample supplies.
 Rental rates start at $8/hour, with great discounts on all-day rentals.
 Due to high demand, daily rentals are available only on weekdays.

-If you're ready to own some water toys, West Lakes Boat Mart & Services carries a wide range of pontoons, deck boats, fishing boats and tri-toons.
+If you're ready to own your own, West Lakes Boat Mart & Services also carries a wide range of pontoons, deck boats, fishing boats, and tri-toons.
 Offering boats to suit every need and want, as well as in every price range.
-Offering pontoon rentals for used pontoons.

 Motored watersports